songyang722/coursera/Google Data Analytics/note.md

 Data-Driven Decision-Making: using facts to guide business strategy

-Gut Instinct sometimes can be a problem.
+Gut Instinct sometimes can be a problem. -> Blending data(facts) with business knowledg(gut instinct).